Visual Basic (.NET): Comparison with the classic Visual Basic

 Whether Visual Basic .NET should be considered as just another version of Visual Basic or a completely different language is a topic of debate.
 There are new additions to support new features, such as structured exception handling and short-circuited expressions.
 Also, two important data-type changes occurred with the move to VB.NET: compared to Visual Basic 6, the Integer data type has been doubled in length from 16 bits to 32 bits, and the Long data type has been doubled in length from 32 bits to 64 bits.
 This is true for all versions of VB.NET.
 A 16-bit integer in all versions of VB.NET is now known as a Short.
 Similarly, the Windows Forms editor is very similar in style and function to the Visual Basic form editor.

 The things that have changed significantly are the semantics—from those of an object-based programming language running on a deterministic, reference-counted engine based on COM to a fully object-oriented language backed by the .NET Framework, which consists of a combination of the Common Language Runtime (a virtual machine using generational garbage collection and a just-in-time compilation engine) and a far larger class library.
-The increased breadth of the latter is also a problem that VB developers have to deal with when coming to the language, although this is somewhat addressed by the My feature in Visual Studio 2005.
+The increased breadth of the latter was also a problem that VB developers had to deal with when coming to the language, although this was somewhat addressed by the My feature in Visual Studio 2005.

-The changes have altered many underlying assumptions about the "right" thing to do with respect to performance and maintainability.
+The changes altered many underlying assumptions about the "right" thing to do with respect to the performance and maintainability of applications.
 Some functions and libraries no longer exist; others are available, but not as efficient as the "native" .NET alternatives.
-Even if they compile, most converted Visual Basic 6 applications will require some level of refactoring to take full advantage of the new language.
-Documentation is available to cover changes in the syntax, debugging applications, deployment and terminology.
+Even if they compiled, most converted Visual Basic 6 applications required some level of refactoring to take full advantage of the .NET language.
+Microsoft provided documentation to cover changes in language syntax, debugging applications, deployment, and terminology.
+A popular trade book designed to ease the transition was Michael Halvorson's Microsoft Visual Basic .NET Professional Step by Step, published in 2002 by Microsoft Press.